 - State the value being violated.
 “Speaking respectfully is important to me.”

 - Point out how your value is being violated.
 “Calling me the ‘b’ word is disrespectful.”

 State how you feel.
 “I feel hurt.”

 State what you are prepared to do.
 “If I am spoken to disrespectfully again I will leave.”

 Follow through if your boundary is violated.
 In the example above if disrespectful behavior continues, I would leave.

-It’s up to you to follow through on your end of the boundary declaration.
-In the above example, you must maintain your boundary by either staying or leaving.
+To summarize, it is up to you to follow through on your end of the boundary declaration.
+As indicated in the above example, you must maintain your boundary by either staying or leaving.
 The more you practice making boundary statements the easier it will become.
 Remember, healthy boundaries create healthy relationships and give you guidance and space to be your best!
 Let us know how you do.
 OK?

 Please check out these related posts: